filippoberti2020/philip-blog/content/blog/aquila-custom-firmware.md

 ## Download the right firmware version based on your 3d printer model

 Now that you know what chip model you have, you need to download the printer and display firmware based on your 3d printer setup and preferences (The display firmware is the same for all the 3d printer chip models).
-Now fisrt follow the steps for the display firmware because it is the same for all chip models, and than follow the printer firmware steps based on your printer chip model:
+Now fisrt follow the steps for the display firmware because it is the same for all chip models, and than follow the printer firmware steps based on your printer chip model.

 ### Display firmware instruction